binghe/Acrobat-Actions/README.md

-# Actions, Custom Commands and Preflights for Acrobat® Pro
+# Custom Actions for Acrobat® Pro
 Chun Tian (binghe)

-Actions and Custom Commands for Adobe® Acrobat® Pro DC
+Actions, Custom Commands, Preflights and Plugins for Adobe® Acrobat® Pro (XI and DC), writing in JavaScript and C++

 ## Compatibility with Adobe® Acrobat®